ChordGen LogoChordGen

 Ambient Chord Progressions

 Ambient music treats harmony as texture.
-Chords change slowly — sometimes one chord per minute — and the focus is on overtones, voicing, and timbre rather than harmonic motion.
+Chords change slowly, sometimes just one per minute, and the focus sits on overtones, voicing, and timbre rather than harmonic motion.
 Suspended chords, open fifths, and modal vamps form the vocabulary.

 Defining characteristics